-Python FLEUR simulation package containing an AiiDA Plugin for running the FLEUR-code and its input generator.
-Plus some workflows and utility
+AiiDA Plugin for running the FLEUR code and its input generator.
+Also includes high-level workchains and utilities

 FLEUR with AiiDA